sourvinos/transfers-v3.9/Readme.md

         <br>
         <br>
     <li id="activefield" style="color:#ffe85c">Active field</li>
         If a record is marked as active, it will be displayed as a selectable option throughout the application, usually in dropdowns.
 An inactive record will not be displayed.
-This is a way to declutter the dropdowns and display only the active items.
-As an example, a customer that we don't do business with anymore but its record can't be deleted, can be marked as inactive.
+This is a way to declutter the dropdowns by displaying only the active items.
+As an example, a customer that we don't do business with anymore but its record can't be deleted can be marked as inactive.
         <br>
         <br>
     <li id="defaultdriver" style="color:#ffe85c">Default driver</li>